jbjdelacruz/jbjdelacruz.github.io/_portfolio/global-internet-usage-trend-analysis.md

 # Global Internet Usage Trend Analysis

 {% include tableau.html tableau=page.tableau %}
-This map illustrates the magnitudes of internet usage across the world, represented as a percentage of population that accessed the Internet during the last quarter of 2019.
+This map illustrates the magnitudes of internet usage across the world, represented by the percentage of a population that accessed the Internet during the last quarter of 2019.

 ## 1. Introduction
 ### 1.1.
 Objectives